Unknowing9428/Mataroa-Telegram-Bot/README.md

 🔍 You can find your API key [here](https://mataroa.blog/api/docs/).

+Recommended workflow: Write and submit posts in plain text through the bot.
+Save as drafts.
+Edit and publish on website if images and Markdown are needed.
+If not using images and Markdown, write and submit posts to be published immediately.

 Not sure how capable it is in handling multiple users since I have no way of testing it but it's there anyway.

 ## Usage